LIHI Certificate #129 – North Gorham Project, Maine

 Facility Type | Run-of-river |

 The North Gorham Project is located on the Presumpscot River in Gorham, Standish, and Windham Maine.
-The project commenced initial commercial operations in 1925.
-There are eight dams on the Presumpscot River: the Eel Weir Dam, North Gorham Dam, Dundee Dam, Gambo Dam, Little Falls Dam, Mallison Dam, Sacarappa Dam, and Cumberland Mills Dam.
+The dam was constructed in 1915 and the project commenced operation in 1925.
+There are several dams on the Presumpscot River: from the outlet of Sebago Lake they include: Eel Weir (LIHI #137), North Gorham, Dundee (LIHI #138), Gambo (LIHI #139), Little Falls (LIHI #140) , Mallison Falls (LIHI #141), the former Sacarappa Dam removed in 2019, and Cumberland Mills Dam.

-The Presumpscot River has historically supported migratory runs of Atlantic salmon, American shad, and alewife though the presence of downstream dams has prevented the migration of these species.
-Maine Department of Inland Fisheries and Wildlife (MDIFW) stocks salmon and trout in the project area which subsequently require downstream passage facilities at the project.
-Passage is provided via the sluice gates and a plunge pool.
-The project owner files annual operations and maintenance reports for downstream fish passage with resource agencies including USFWS, Maine Department of Marine Resources, MDIFW, and MDEP, all of which found no issues with the facility.
+The Presumpscot River has historically supported migratory runs of Atlantic salmon, American shad, and alewife though the presence of downstream dams has prevented the migration of these species to the project.
 Upstream passage has not been prescribed by agencies, but they reserve their right to require such passage in the future.
+American eel are also present and the project owner voluntarily provides upstream eel passage.
+Maine Department of Inland Fisheries and Wildlife (MDIFW) stocks salmon and trout in the project area which required downstream passage facilities at the project.
+Passage is provided into the bypassed reach via the sluice gates and a plunge pool.
+The project owner files annual operations and maintenance reports for downstream fish passage with resource agencies including USFWS, Maine Department of Marine Resources, MDIFW, and MDEP.
+The project voluntarily provides nighttime shutdowns for downstream eel passage and conducts voluntary eel surveys in the tailrace.

-Threatened and endangered species potentially within the project property include: Northern long-eared bat, small whorled pogonia, and brook floater mussel.
+Threatened and endangered species potentially within the project property include: Northern long-eared bat, little brown bat, Eastern small-footed bat, bald eagle, and small whorled pogonia.
 The project owner consulted with MDIFW and USFWS to determine any impacts the project may have on listed species.
-Critical habitats for the listed species are unlikely to found in the small footprint of the project.
-Run-of-river operations help mitigate any impact on the brook floater mussel.
-To ensure that no impacts on Northern long-eared bat and small whorled pogonia occur, consultation with USFWS and a field survey must occur before construction activities are undertaken at the project site.
+To ensure that no impacts on bats and small whorled pogonia occur, consultation with USFWS and a field survey must occur before construction activities are undertaken at the project site.

-Recreational resources at the project include fishing access, a picnic area, a boat ramp, and a swimming area.
+Recreational resources at the project include fishing access, a picnic area, a carry-in boat launch and a swimming area.
+Recreation use is monitored every six years.
 Public access is provided free of charge where safe.

 Compliance Status